What to Look for in a Real Estate Agent During Coronavirus in North Texas and DFW

 Partner in Uncertain Times

 Buying or selling a home is a major decision in any season.
 In the early weeks of the coronavirus pandemic, it became even more complicated.
-Across North Texas and the Dallas-Fort Worth area, buyers and sellers were trying to make decisions while navigating social distancing, rapidly changing routines, market uncertainty, and a real estate process that suddenly relied far more heavily on technology.
+Across North Texas and the DFW area, buyers and sellers were trying to make decisions while navigating social distancing, rapidly changing routines, market uncertainty, and a real estate process that suddenly relied far more heavily on technology.

 In April 2020, the Texas Real Estate Commission acknowledged that license holders and consumers were operating in a new environment shaped by social distancing and statewide emergency measures.
 Around the same time, a National Association of REALTORS® flash survey found that real estate professionals were increasingly using e-signatures, messaging apps, social media, and virtual tours to communicate with clients and keep transactions moving where possible.